Nick20017/activity/README.md

 When all the inputs are completed, API request is sent with all the data provided.
 After response is returned, there is a check for any kind of errors and proper response type.
 In case of failure, an error message is displayed in console.
 Otherwise successful response is being processed.
-It's iterating through all the keys and all the key-value pairs are saved in a string variable.
+It's iterating through all the results and their keys and all the key-value pairs are saved in a string variable.
 All items with empty key or value are skipped, ID same.

 # file